Student Expression

 USUALLY, NO. In California, California Education Code Section 48907 specifically protects student journalists in public and charter schools from censorship: Unless your article contains profanity, inappropriate sexual references, or false statements that hurt someone’s reputation, or unless it encourages substantially disrupting the school, violating school rules, or participating in illegal activities, your article can’t be censored.
 Under Education Code 48907, the school’s journalism advisor also has the authority to ensure the material students put in the paper satisfy professional standards of English and journalism.

 Education Code 48907 provides more protection than the First Amendment rule, under which schools can censor student newspapers if they have any valid educational reason for doing so.
+But so-called underground or independent student newspapers cannot be censored under the First Amendment unless the school satisfies the First Amendment disruption standards discussed above.

 Do I have the right to pray at school?